 - Send in your application before the deadline.
 Your statement of purpose should highlight your passion(s), experience, exposure, study plans, and future goals.
 Make sure your references write excellent recommendations outlining your strengths and passions.

 - Once admitted to a school, apply for your student visa.
 Make all the necessary arrangements to get your Form I-20, then apply for your visa.
 Applying for a student visa is easy if you undertook the entire college application process by yourself, which I recommend.
 I completed the entire process myself and did not use an agent.
-This is because the process is simple and you are able to make all of your own choices and decisions yourself.
+This way, you are able to make all of your own choices and decisions.

-Now all that is left is to pick your bags and go!
+Now all you have to do is pick up your bags and go!
 My final piece of advice is this: Do not bring all your belongings!
 Take only what you think is unique about you and your culture overseas.
 And everything will fall into place once you arrive.

-Are you interested in sharing your experiences as an international student or newcomer to the U.S. or Canada by becoming a WES Ambassador?
+Would you like to share your experiences?
+Become a WES Ambassador?
 Click here to learn more about the program and share your story!